OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 * Other Events

-Do the following if you notice that there are other events in your time series which you have annotated but appears to be 'uncodeable' in your plot.
+Do the following if you notice that there are other events in your time series which you have annotated but appears to be `uncodeable` in your plot.

 Open the file at `~/wearable-teaching/practicals/data/prac3_process_camera/annotation-label-dictionary.csv` and manually append the table.